s9roll7/ebsynth_utility/README.md

 - Denoising strength : 0.35

 Here is the settings for extension.
+- Img2Img Repeat Count : 1 ( or 3 with Euler a / lower Denoising strength)
 - use Face Crop img2img : True
 - Face Detection Method : YuNet
 - Max Crop Size : 1024
 - Face Denoising Strength : 0.35
-- Face Area Magnification : 1.5
+- Face Area Magnification : 1.5 (The larger the number, the closer to the model's painting style, but the more likely it is to shift when merged with the body.)
 - Enable Face Prompt : False

 Trial and error in this process is the most time-consuming part.